ProtoSchool/protoschool.github.io/DEVELOPING_TUTORIALS.md

 $ cp boilerplates/boilerplate-code.js 0005-tutorial-short-title/01.js
 ```

-Use this file to set up your default code and validation, as described later in these instructions.
+Use this file to set up your default code and validation or your multiple-choice quiz, as described later in these instructions.
+TODO: LINK

-##### Challenge text file (skip for text-only and multiple-choice lessons)
+###### Challenge text file (skip for text-only and multiple-choice lessons)

-If your lesson includes a coding challenge, create a second `.md` file using the `boilerplate-challenge.md` file and add the markdown-formatted text that provides the assignment text for the challenge box.
+If your lesson includes a coding challenge, create a second `.md` file using the `boilerplate-challenge.md` file.
 The name of this file should match the 2-digit lesson number used previously, with `-challenge` appended.

 For example (for Lesson 01 of Tutorial 0005):